ko3st/Magisk/docs/install.md

 - If you plan not to use custom recoveries, you will have to extract `RECOVERY_RAMDIS.img` from your firmware.
 Follow the instructions for boot image patching above, but use the `RECOVERY_RAMDIS.img` file instead of a boot image.
 To install the patched image back to your device, here is the fastboot command:
 `fastboot flash recovery_ramdisk /path/to/patched_boot.img`.
 Be aware you are flashing to `recovery_ramdisk`, not `boot` nor `ramdisk`!
-- You can still install custom recoveries to the `erecovery_ramdisk` partition.
-Boot to erecovery mode to boot into custom recovery in this case
+- You can still install custom recoveries to the `recovery_ramdisk` partition.
+Boot to recovery mode to boot into custom recovery in this case.